rjkerrison/fewd/web/public/slides/01-html-basics.md

 - Throughout the course we'll be creating lots of small projects to learn the various languages and techniques.

-- The goal is to work towards creating a final project of your choosing and presenting it to the class on the final session
+- The goal is to work towards creating a final project of your choosing and presenting it to the class in the final session

 ---